cisagov/ScubaGoggles/README.md

 #### Using a Service Account

 > [!Important]
 > ScubaGoggles requires the service account to have [domain-wide delegation of authority](https://support.google.com/a/answer/162106?hl=en) to function.
+Only complete this section if not authenticating via OAuth credential (see [Using OAuth](#using-oauth)).

 1. Login to https://console.cloud.google.com and navigate to your GCP project.
 1. From the hamburger menu, select **IAM & Admin** -> **Service Accounts**